[Written 3/6/14; Updated 2/11/21]

 For me, a garden is not a garden without a few feathered friends.
 The more time I spent in my garden, the more I started watching birds and learning to identify them.
 A few years ago I heard about the Great Backyard Bird Count and I have been participating ever since.
-I recently learned that January 5th is now National Bird Day.
 Bird watching is probably my favorite wintertime activity.
 And yes, I not only make plant lists but I also make bird lists.

 When I select plants for my garden I prefer to include those that are known to provide food or shelter for birds.
 In a previous home landscape I had two ‘bird’ gardens: one consisting of viburnums and native berry producing shrubs and the other was primarily seed and nectar perennials.
 In my current backyard landscape, the overstory tree canopy is primarily tulip poplars, sweet gums, and maples.
 I have mainly focused on adding a layer of understory native trees and shrubs.
 So far, I have a list of 27 different species of birds that have visited my yard.